sspfinc/arweave-wallet-kit-ng/README.md

 ## TODO

-- [ ] Add Reconnect Popup for Arweave Web Wallet Page Refresh.
+- [x] Add Reconnect Popup for Arweave Web Wallet Page Refresh.
 - [x] Add "Out of the Box" Connect Button.
-- [ ] Add "Out of the Box" Profile Modal.
+- [x] Add "Out of the Box" Profile Modal.
+- [x] Get Handle and Avatar from ArProfile.

 ## References